dekoza/mtgpl/JMP.rst

    When Living Lightning dies, return target instant or sorcery card from your graveyard to your hand.

-:mtgtip:`Muxus, Goblin Grandee<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/c/2c716d10-2130-43b7-a939-349d437e1091.jpg?1600694046|https://scryfall.com/card/jmp/24/muxus-goblin-grandee?utm_source=api>`
+:mtgtip:`Muxus, Goblin Grandee<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/c/2c716d10-2130-43b7-a939-349d437e1091.jpg?1618519471|https://scryfall.com/card/jmp/24/muxus-goblin-grandee?utm_source=api>`
    When Muxus, Goblin Grandee enters the battlefield, reveal the top six cards of your library.
-Put all Goblin creature cards with converted mana cost 5 or less from among them onto the battlefield and the rest on the bottom of your library in a random order.
+Put all Goblin creature cards with mana value 5 or less from among them onto the battlefield and the rest on the bottom of your library in a random order.

    Whenever Muxus attacks, it gets +1/+1 until end of turn for each other Goblin you control.